f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this task you will access a test website/webpage to experience access without a Rate Limiting Policy
 engaged.
-Following completion of Task1, you will build a Rate Limit Policy (Task2) and the test the
+Following completion of Task1, you will build a Rate Limit Policy (Task2) and then test the
 Rate Limited experience (Task3).

 +----------------------------------------------------------------------------------------------+